 Navigation and Tracking – What we do now, what we need to add

-Changes advocated here will be far-reaching, covering a scope that will broaden with time as further additions are made to this site.
-Some of the proposed methods have been known for a few years or more, but many are relatively new and not well known.
-I’ll provide1 page summariesfor some and 1-page blogs for several more.
-They are also thoroughly documented, along with flight-test validation results, complete with algorithmic formulations that originated with me (my book “GNSS Aided Navigation and Tracking”).
+Changes advocated are far-reaching, covering a scope that has broadened with further additions here.
+Some of the proposed methods have been known for years.
+Others are relatively new and, though successfully used and verified, are known to only a minority.
+I provide 1 page summaries for some and short blogs for several more.
+They are also thoroughly documented, along with flight-test validation results, complete with algorithmic formulations that originated with me (my 2007 book).
 Still others were pioneered at Ohio University under leadership of Prof. Frank vanGraas who either wrote, co-authored, or directed much of the work.

-Three crucial items I want to emphasize on this site are
+Three crucial items I continue to emphasize on this site are

 - Insight: By all means learn the math but don’t do only that.
 Without insight your design might be theoretically correct but second-rate – or worse – in performance.